ib-ruby/ib-ruby/spec/README.md

-10. If you reuse the connection between contexts and requests, it is recommended to call 'clean_connection' in after block to remove old content from @ib.received Hash, or otherwise manually clean it to remove old/not needed messages from it.
+10. If you reuse the connection between contexts and requests, it is recommended to call 'clean_connection' in after block to remove old content from @ib.received Hash, and log_entries Array or otherwise manually clean them to remove old/not needed messages from and log entries.
+If your do not do this, your examples become coupled.

-11. If you want to see exactly what's going on inside ib-ruby while your examples are running, set OPTS[:silent] = false in your context, and you'll see all the messages received and log entries made as as result of your examples.
-Be warned, output is very verbose, so don't forget to switch OPTS[:silent] = true after you've done debugging your examples.
+11. If you want to see exactly what's going on inside ib-ruby while your examples are running, run your specs with '-rv' option to switch on verbose outpset mode.
+    Now you will see all the messages received and log entries made as as result of your examples running.
+Be warned, output is very verbose, so don't run big chunk of specs with -rv option or you will be swamped!.

 Help the development!
 See 'spec/TODO' file for list of scenarios that still need to be tested.